 Form a team: One of the most common teams is to have a dedicated QA (quality assurance) and/or SDET (software development engineer in test) personnel within your project/organization.

-• The QA personnel mostly focuses on the manual part of tests.
+- The QA personnel mostly focuses on the manual part of tests.
 There are parts of the application that may require manual testing, such as testing the business logic.
-The role of the QA personnel is to focus only on manually testing all features that are ready.
+The role of the QA personnel is to focus only on manually testing all features that are ready once released by the app development team.

-Maintain the testing momentum: Beyond the initial SDET work, your development team must constantly build out tests for new features and functionality.
-Avoid long breaks between a finished feature and writing its tests since this may add time for your SDET team to be acquainted/reacquainted with the code.
-In doing so, your team will be update-to-date with features and will maintain good test coverage, ensuring a shortened QA cycle.
+Maintain the testing momentum: Beyond the initial SDET work, your app development team must constantly build out tests for new features and functionality.
+It’s important to avoid long breaks between a finished feature and writing its tests since this may add time for your SDET team to be acquainted/reacquainted with the code.
+In doing so, your team will be update-to-date with features and maintain good test coverage, ensuring a shortened QA cycle.

-Ensure Adequate Test Coverage: Automated tests are a vital tool for any development team.
-However, it’s not always critical to get 100% of the code tested automatedly.
+Ensure adequate test coverage from your app development team: Automated tests are a vital tool for any development team.
+However, it’s not always critical to get 100% of the code tested automated.
 We find that 80% of the core functionality is a healthy balance between automated and manual testing.

-Determine when to switch from manual to automated testing: For small enough projects that are less frequently updated after their initial release, you may want to go with the simpler testing strategy of doing everything manually.
+Determine when to switch from manual to automated testing: For small enough projects that are less frequently updated after their initial release, you may want to stick with the simpler testing strategy by doing everything manually.
 The amount of effort to automate the testing may not be worth the upfront costs for these smaller projects.
-Perform a cost-benefit analysis to project when to switch.
+Perform a cost-benefit analysis to project when to switch and to get the most out of automated testing for your app.

-Consider the Frequency of Releases: When your project gets larger or has faster release cycles, it becomes increasingly time-consuming for manual QA, and for development.
-You’ll waste a lot of time with manual QA as your application becomes complex.
+Consider the frequency of releases by your app development team: When your project gets larger or has faster release cycles, it becomes increasingly time-consuming for manual QA, and for app development.
+You’ll waste a lot of time with manual QA as your application becomes more and more complex.
 At some point, you may even find that it’s impossible to QA manually!
 If you’re already here, the obvious answer is to switch things over to automated testing.

 Executing Automated Testing